NetworkBlockDevice/nbd/doc/proto.md

 send replies in the order that the requests were received, but is not required to.

+There is no requirement for the client or server to complete a negotiation if it does not wish to do so.
+Either end may simply close the TCP connection (though see below regarding prior use of NBD_OPT_ABORT).
+Under certain circumstances either the client or the server may be required by this document to close the TCP connection.
+In each case, this is referred to as 'terminate the session'.

+If the client wishes to terminate the session in the negotiation phase, and is not doing so because it is required to do so by this document, it SHOULD send NBD_OPT_ABORT first if the protocol permits.
+There are instances where this is impossible, such as after an NBD_OPT_EXPORTNAME has been issued, or on an unsuccessful negotiation of TLS.
+For instance, if the client does not find an export it is looking for, it may simply send an NBD_OPT_ABORT and close the TCP connection.

 ### Transmission

 There are three message types in the transmission phase: the request,